ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-02-connect.md

 First Exchange A and Exchange B should connect at network level e.g. becoming peers of each other
 In order to do that `identity_pubkey` variable and `peerport` argument is used

+## LND processes restart
+Before we set the connection we need to restart the lnd processes of exchange A and B. You can use control+c at the terminal to do that.
+You may get a lot of warnings `CRTR: Unable to get block hash for block at height`.
+These can be ignored.
+If stopping takes long time you can kill the lnd processes using the command `killall lnd` at the cli terminal.

+Once the lnd processes stopped, please restart them (same commands we used before).

 ## Checking Connection State

 #### Exchange A pre-connection